thelulzy/Pax-Dei-Notes/content/T1C/Promo_ISEULT_Candy_4.md

 # 6) 10-31
 #Unsolved
-There was speculation that this was pointing us toward a date we may have been getting close to solving the
+There was speculation that this was pointing us toward a date we may have been getting close to solving the tier.

 # 7) 0
 #unsolved